David Belle

-David Nicolas Williams Belle (born 29 April 1973) is a French actor, film choreographer and stunt coordinator.
+David Nicolas Belle (born 29 April 1973) is a French actor, film choreographer and stunt coordinator.
 He is deemed the founder and leading pioneer of the physical discipline parkour, coining it based on his training and the teachings from his father Raymond Belle.

 Belle came to fame via his parkour videos and film appearances, such as District 13, District 13: Ultimatum, which were written and produced by Luc Besson, and the American remake Brick Mansions.
-Belle has also consulted on the making of Babylon A.D., Prince of Persia, Colombiana and The Family.
+Belle has also consulted on the making of Babylon A.D., Prince of Persia, Colombiana, The Family, and the videogame series Dying Light.
 He is the chair of the Parkour Committee of the International Federation of Gymnastics.

 Life and career

 Belle was born and raised in Fécamp, the son of Monique and Raymond Belle of Paris.
 His grandfather Gilbert Kitten, father Raymond, and brother Jean-François Belle were highly skilled rescuers in the Military Paris Fire Brigade.
-His father Raymond Belle was from Vietnam, and was of French-Vietnamese descent, while his mother Monique Kitten was of French and English ancestry.
+His father Raymond Belle was born in French Indochina, and was of French and Vietnamese descent, while his mother Monique Kitten was of French and English ancestry.

 David Belle began developing parkour in Normandy while living with his grandfather, Gilbert.
 In 1984, at the age of 11, Belle moved to Lisses, France.
 He made close friends with a group of teenagers with similar physical passions who began training with him, transferring the techniques he learned in Normandy to an urban environment.
 Some of the friends that trained with David would later become known as the Yamakasi.
 Later in life, Belle spent time in the military and fire brigade with aspirations of following in his father's and grandfather's footsteps.
 David left soon after for personal reasons, as he felt the regimented life of the military was antithetical to his character.
 During his time in the Marines, he set the Regimental record for rope climbing (which was previously held by his father, Raymond) and earned a certificate of honor for his gymnastic abilities.

 Upon completing his national service, he worked in various professions including a warehouse worker, security guard and furniture salesman.
 He also spent 3 months in India studying kung fu.
 After his return he continued his training in parkour and filmed footage of his capabilities which he later turned into the famous Speed Air Man video.
 In 1997 the Stade 2 team were shown a video of Belle and decided to film the first news broadcast featuring him and the Yamakasi.